-A visual journey that addresses various social issues from human rights to migration flows, interchanging or fusing different figurative languages, inviting the viewers to not only look at the works, but to actually see them.
-Looking and seeing are often considered synonyms, but they refer to two very different actions.
+A visual journey addressing various social issues, from human rights to migration flows, interchanging or fusing different figurative languages, inviting the viewers to not just look at the works, but to actually see them.
+Looking and seeing are often considered synonyms, but they refer to very different actions.
 As the poet and philosopher Henry David Thoreau said: “It's not what you look at that matters, it's what you see.”
-This philosophical concept is the inspiration of the title of Eron’s show: “Close your eyes and see”.
-If people went beyond looking and actually saw, most likely the world would be a better place.
+This philosophical concept inspired the title of Eron’s show: “Close your eyes and see”.
+If people went beyond looking and actually saw, the world would probably be a better place.

 Eron is one of the most well-known figures in Italian graffiti art of the 20th and 21st centuries and was defined by Treccani Encyclopedia as one of the most gifted and accomplished protagonists of the international urban art and contemporary art scene.